-What should families expect on their visit to The Food Basket?
+What to expect on the first visit to The Food Basket…

 • Each family is interviewed to determine eligibility and need.